Check state of translation

 To see only which files need to be updated, do

-The -n option of grep will print the line number of each occurrence, which can be used to have an idea of the length of each diff and the amount of work required.
+The -n option of grep will print the line number of each occurrence, which can be used to estimate the length of each diff and the amount of work required.

-To avoid printing terminal colors control characters, which is often desirable when you redirect output to a file, run
+To avoid printing terminal color control characters, which is often desirable when you redirect output to a file, run

 You can see the diffs generated by the commands above as changes that you should make in your language to the existing translation, in order to make your translation up to date.